grammyjs/website/site/docs/plugins/session.md

 You would use the chat identifier as the key in your database, and a counter as the value.
 In this case, we would call the chat identifier the _session key_.
 (You can read more about session keys [down here](#session-keys).)
-Effectively, your bot will store a map from a chat identifier to some custom session data, i.e. something like this:
+Effectively, your bot will store a map from a chat identifier to some custom session data, i.e.,something like this:

 ```json:no-line-numbers
 {